KostasSliazas/shifter/README.md

 ## Features

 - **Export to Excel**: Easily export your table data to Excel for further analysis and sharing.
+Move cells left/right.

 ## Usage